 Video: Gordafarid, one of the heroines in the “Shahnameh:” Epic of Kings

 545 B.C.E. - Achaemenid Persian noblewoman, she became the wife of Cyrus the Great several years after his first beloved wife Queen Amitis past away.
 Cassandane was the sister of Otanes and daughter of Pharnaspes.
 She bore four children: Cambyses II (who succeeded his father and conquered Egypt), Smerdis (Bardiya) who also reigned as the king of Persia for a short time, a daughter named Atusa.
 Princess Atusa later played an important role in Achaemenid royal family, as she married Darius the Great.
 According to Herodotus, Cyrus loved his Queen Cassandane dearly and, when she died, ordered all the subjects of his empire to observe “a great mourning.”
 Cyrus never recovered from the grief of losing her and stayed inactive for the next decade until his death.
 Behind every great man there's a great woman and vice versa!
-There is a report in the chronicle of Nabonidus that, when “the king’s wife died,” there was public mourning in Persia along with all the twenty-five countries that were part of the empire lasting for several weeks.
+There is a report in the chronicle of Nabonidus that, when “the king’s wife died,” there was public mourning in Persia along with all the twenty-five nations that were part of the empire lasting for several weeks.
 Queen Cassandane was buried in the tower called Zendaan-e Solaymaan at Pasargadae Persia.
 The name “ ” means: “Creation of Glory.” in Persian and “She who entangles men” in Greek.
 (Alternative spellings are: “Κασσανδάνης”, later evolved to “Cassandra”.)was an

 Pasargadae - The Palace of Peace and the Tomb of Cyrus the Great of Persia